fgamador/lifetimekata/exercises/07_special_lifetimes/README.md

 The two `impl` blocks above mean the same thing, but just take slightly fewer arguments.

-## Returning Structs and Enums
+### Returning structs and enums

-This is recommended for the situation where you are returning a struct/enum that contains a reference.
+This is recommended when you are returning a struct or enum that contains a reference.
 You could write something like this:

 ``` rust
 struct StrWrap<'a>(&'a str);

 fn make_wrapper(string: &str) -> StrWrap {